-Renée Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life
+Renee Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life

 — Stacey Cole (@SC83Inquisitr) February 23, 2017

 In fact, Zellweger’s way of holding the bag made it look like she was feeling overly protective of her belongings, with some commenting that it appeared as if she was concerned that someone might snatch her handbag.
-In fact, her body-language made onlookers speculate that the Cinderella Man actress might be carrying something valuable in her bag.
+In fact, her body language made onlookers speculate that the Cinderella Man actress might be carrying something valuable in her bag.

-However, Renée Zellweger otherwise looked relaxed and stylish as she came out of the party, accompanied by a friend, and dressed casually in black rompers and black loafers.
-The actress’s excursion came at a time when her most recent film Bridget Jones’s Baby was competing with other films in the international market.
-The Daily Mail reported that Renée Zellweger has recently finished filming for Same Kind of Different As Me, her upcoming film that also features Jon Voight and Djimon Hounsou.
+However, Renee Zellweger otherwise looked relaxed and stylish as she came out of the party, accompanied by a friend, and dressed casually in black rompers and black loafers.
+The actress’ excursion came at a time when her most recent film Bridget Jones’s Baby was competing with other films in the international market.
+The Daily Mail reported that Renee Zellweger has recently finished filming for Same Kind of Different As Me, her upcoming film that also features Jon Voight and Djimon Hounsou.

 [Featured Image by Joel Ryan/AP Images]